-This topic describes how to set up a Google Kubernetes Engine cluster in Google Cloud as a processing cluster for migrating Windows VMs.
+This topic describes how to set up Google Kubernetes Engine (GKE) or Anthos cluster on Google Cloud for migrating Windows VMs.
 You'll use the processing cluster to generate migrated container artifacts, operate and monitor the migration.

 Before you begin